keystonejs/keystone/docs/pages/blog/nextjs-keystone.md

 That's all folks.

 If you like using Keystone, we'd appreciate a shout out in [Twitter](https://twitter.com/KeystoneJS) and a star in [GitHub](https://github.com/keystonejs/keystone).
-We also have a friendly slack community, [Come say hi](https://community.keystonejs.com)!
+We also have a friendly slack community, [come say hi](https://community.keystonejs.com)!

 To stay updated on the latest news and announcements about Keystone, subscribe to our [RSS feed](https://keystonejs.com/feed.xml).